Animation: Fair

 Summary: >

-Having just failed the college entry exams for the second time, Minato was thinking about where his life was headed.
-That's when a girl literally falls from the sky and lands on top of him.
-While she appears human, she's in fact what is known as a Sekirei - which is basically a human with super powers and huge breasts.
-Minato chooses him to become her Ashibaki - a human who becomes her master, and allows her to participate in a tournament between the 108 Sekirei to obtain a final prize.
+Having just failed the college entry exams for the second time, Minato was thinking about what to do with his life when a girl falls from the sky and lands on top of him.
+She's known as a Sekirei - basically a human with super powers and huge breasts.
+Minato is chosen to become her Ashibaki: a human master allowing her to participate in the tournament between the 108 Sekirei to obtain a final prize.

 Thoughts: >

-Titles like Sekirei are something I dread, but if I gave up on every title that seemed even slightly unoriginal I'd stop watching anime.
-So mainly it's a matter of waiting for the interesting environment / plot developments that set it apart.
-And... there isn't anything.
-Sekirei is like a long hallway with many doors on either side that could open to something better, but by the end of the series all of those doors remained unopened.
-This along with an array of other sub par generic anime elements crippled Sekirei heavily, but it's not a total waste of time assuming your receptive to excessive fan service, and not bored by a title that reuses concepts pulled from various shows that did it better.
+I dread encounters with titles like Sekirei, but if I gave up every time something seemed even slightly unoriginal I'd stop watching anime.
+Thus it's a matter of finding how it differentiates itself, usually by the story.
+And.. there isn't anything.
+Sekirei is like a long hallway with many doors on either side that could open to something better, but by the end all of those doors remained unopened.
+It's an array of sub par generic anime stuff, which cripples Sekirei, but it's not a total waste of time assuming your receptive to excessive fan service, and not bored by a title that reuses concepts pulled from shows that did it better.
 Or perhaps for those into ginormous anime boobs - there must be a market for that considering Sekirei.

-So lets start with the fan service.
-There's a ton of it, nudity, lots of breasts bigger than their respective owners heads, panty shots and at times clothes are torn to shreds.
-I'll be honest, I'm ok with some leering at underwear, but the nudity was unnecessary and doesn't add anything.
-On top of that it's detrimental to some action sequences.
-A few times Musubi decides to fight with one hand covering her breasts which is totally lame.
-As it turns out that doesn't matter much because Sekirei deceptively looks like an action fighting title, but there's hardly any fighting.
+Sekirei is fan service heavy, with plentiful nudity, and breasts bigger than their respective owners heads, clothing torn to shreds, etc. I'm okay with some panty shots, but the nudity becomes detrimental to action sequences.
+A few times Musubi fights with one hand covering her breasts, which is totally lame.
+This concerned me at first, but Sekirei looks deceptively like a fighting anime, but there's hardly any fighting.

-Nearly all of the characters have potential to be something good, but none of them progress very far.
-Many many things are hinted at, but most remain as shallow as their first impression.
-In the center of all this is the male lead Minato: the typical loser who ends up with his own harem (or Zeppelin airport if you consider the bust sizes in his Sekirei collection).
-Most disappointing was by the end, this guy was essentially the same gutless wimp first encountered at the beginning.
+Characters have the potential to be something good, but none progress very far.
+Minato is the typical male lead loser, who ends up with his own harem (or Zeppelin airport if you consider the bust sizes in his Sekirei collection).
+I was especially disappointed that he's the same gutless wimp by the end.
 Aside from being a Sekirei magnet, he's cited as being "nice" and "trying his best".
-His bond with the girls is due to external factors outside their control, meaning they feel compelled to love him and are drawn to him for reasons they can't understand.
-That's an hollow relationship even for a harem anime.
+His bond with the girls is due to external factors outside their control.
+They feel compelled to love him, and are drawn to him for reasons they can't understand.
+That's shallow even for a harem anime.
 As an aside, Minato cooperates with another Ashibaki named Kaoru who is FAR more interesting.
-Kaoru is in control of Sekirei twins, but their relationship is quirky and fun, while their approach to the conflict is much more engrossing.
+Kaoru controls a pair of Sekirei twins, but their relationship is quirky and fun.
+Their approach to the conflict is far more engrossing.
 It's too bad this anime hadn't taken his perspective instead.

-The story doesn't go anywhere either.
-This caught me by surprise as Sekirei drops many new developments continuously through the series, and it looks like it's going to get cool at any moment.
-By episode 11 (of 12) I started to have my worries because there were way too many loose ends to even tie up a fraction of them.
-So, to make a long story short, episode 12 brings closure to one small sub plot, but raises even more questions.
+The story doesn't go anywhere, which confused me at the end as the anime drops in new developments continuously through the series.
+It looks like it's going to get cool at any moment, but worried me by episode 11 (of 12) with the number of loose ends left to resolve.
+The last episode brings closure to one small sub plot, but raises even more questions.

 Quote: >